pefcos/lamp/README.md

 # lamp and lampi
 A boolean (lamp) based esoteric programming language, and its interpreter.

+Examples can be found in the examples directory.

 ## Lamp documentation

 ### Variable types